alexbain/lirc_web/README.md

     npm install -g grunt-init
     grunt server

+Note that you probably have to run the `npm install -g` command with `sudo`.

 **You may need to reload your shell before continuing so the Grunt binares are detected.**